DoxrGitHub/conjure/windows/README.md

 ### [https://learn.microsoft.com/en-us/training/modules/implement-common-integration-features-finance-ops/10-exercise-1](https://learn.microsoft.com/en-us/training/modules/implement-common-integration-features-finance-ops/10-exercise-1?source=learn)

-> Not everything is unblocked; some things will still be blocked.
+> Not everything is unbl0cked; some things will still be blocked.
 Either figure out how to install a VPN on Microsoft Edge or deal with it :/
 > If you see ERR_SSL_PROTOCOL_ERROR it probably means that you were blocked.

 For the first time, you will need to sign up.
 After that, everything should be simple.